jboss-developer/jboss-eap-quickstarts/README.md

         b) Application User (application-users.properties)
         (a):

-    At the prompt, press enter to use the default Management User
+    At the prompt, press enter to use the default Management User.
 4. You should see the following response:

         Enter the details of the new user to add.
+        Using realm 'ManagementRealm' as discovered from the existing property files.
-        Realm (ManagementRealm) :
+        Username :

-    If the quickstart README specifies a realm, type it here.
-Otherwise, press enter to use the default `ManagementRealm`.
-5. When prompted, enter the following
+5. Enter the Username and, at the next prompt, enter the Password.

         Username : admin
-        Password : (choose a password for the admin user) Repeat the password
+        Password : (choose a password for the admin user) Repeat the password.
+6. At the next prompt, you will be asked "What groups do you want this user to belong to?
+(Please enter a comma separated list, or leave blank for none)[ ]: ".
+Leave it blank and press enter.
-6. Choose yes for the remaining promts.
+7. Choose yes for the remaining prompts.

+##### Add a Management User Passing Arguments on the Command Line

+If you prefer, you can create the management user non-interactively by passing each argument on the command line.

+For example, to add the Management User `admin` in the default `ManagementRealm` realm with password `adminPass1!`, type the following:

+        For Linux:   JBOSS_HOME/bin/add-user.sh -u 'admin' - p 'adminPass1!'
+        For Windows: JBOSS_HOME\bin\add-user.bat -u 'admin' - p 'adminPass1!'

 #### Add an Application User

+You can choose to run the script interactively or you can pass arguments on the command line.

+##### Add an Application User Interactively

 1. Open a command line
 2. Type the command for your operating system